gurusami/liy/README.md

-# liy
+# LiY
-Learn It Yourself (LIY) - Software to Promote Self Study
+Learn it Yourself (LiY) - Software to Promote Self Study